twstrike/AwESome/README.md

 ## Developing

-Before doing any work, source init.sh:
+Before doing any work, if you want to separate out your GOPATH from other projects, install direnv

+Install all dependencies:

 ``
-source init.sh
-``

-This will setup a local $GOPATH for you, and also set your $PATH to include the bin-directory in the $GOPATH.

-Install gocheck:

-``
-go get gopkg.in/check.v1
+./deps.sh
 ``